Thyme Essential Oil: 5 Incredible Health Benefits

 In addition to thyme being an antiseptic as well as antibacterial, research has shown that it is also antispasmodic, meaning it calms spasms of the muscles, it is excellent in calming down a cough.

-Woman Coughing Laying In Bed
+Woman Coughing Laying in Bed

 Several natural cold remedies and cough drops contain high levels of thyme.
 Ricola and Celebration Herbals cough drops contain thyme most of the time, which is a great way to get your thyme in!